-Following the introduction of Lime Scooters in Brisbane, Australia’s electric scooter laws have become a hot topic in recent months.
-Electric scooter laws in Australia vary from state to state.
+Electric scooter laws in Australia have continued to vary from state to state in 2021.
 In some states and territories, users can ride an electric scooter at up to 25km/h, while in other states, electric scooters can only be used on private property.
-As such, it can sometimes be difficult to know whether you’re following the rules or not.
-This confusion is likely to continue as Lime plans to expand its trials into other Australian cities.

-That’s why we have compiled this helpful list of Australia’s electric scooter laws by state, to help you keep track of the do’s and don’ts when riding an e-scooter in Australia.
+Because of these laws, it can sometimes be difficult to know whether you’re following the rules or not.
+And this is why we’ve compiled a helpful list of Australia’s electric scooter laws by state so that you can keep track of all the do’s and don’ts when riding an e-scooter in Australia.

 Electric scooter laws: QLD